Pixelindustries/laravel-jsonapi/ENCODING.md

 To automatically let Laravel respond with JSON-API encoded error messages when exceptions are caught, adjust the `render` method on your `App\Exceptions\Handler`:

+You can use the global `jsonapi_error($exception)` helper method to quickly make a JSON-API response.

 ## Encoding Custom Errors